pecknigel/learning-resources/index.md

 # Repositories

-This page features all of the available repositories from Prescription Free Academy.
-There are links to the README, the code and the issues (if any).
+This page features all of the available repositories from [Prescription Free Academy](https://prescriptionfree.academy/).
+There are links to the README file, the code and the issues (if any) for each repository.

-It can be handy to bookmark so you can easily find what you’re looking for.
+It can be handy to bookmark so that you can easily find everything.

 ## Practice Projects